 Packrafting Course Duration: 2 days (8 -10 hours per day)

-Class Ratio: 1 Instructor to every 4 students, or 2:8 with an additional instructor or qualified assistant.
+Class Ratio: 1 Instructor to every 4 students, or 2:8 with an additional instructor or trained assistant.

 This two-day packrafting course will be spent outside as we practice skills on the river.
 The course will involve the following skills: